ChorusOne/chorus-one-sdk/book/build-your-staking-dapp/ethereum/overview.md

 The **Chorus One SDK** simplifies the staking process on the Ethereum network, providing developers with the tools needed to build, sign, and broadcast staking transactions.

+To enhance efficiency, the SDK leverages [Stakewise V3's](https://docs.stakewise.io/) audited and secure smart contracts.
+By utilizing a pooling solution, it allows multiple users to combine their stakes, making staking more accessible and beneficial for smaller stakeholders.

+This guide will walk you through the fundamentals of staking on Ethereum using the Chorus One SDK.

 {% hint style="info" %}

-### Compatibility Notice
+**Compatibility Notice**

 The methods provided in this documentation are compatible with popular Ethereum libraries such as `Ethers` and `viem`.
 This compatibility ensures that you can seamlessly integrate these methods into your existing Ethereum projects.

 {% endhint %}

-To enhance efficiency, the SDK leverages [Stakewise V3's](https://docs.stakewise.io/) audited and secure smart contracts.
-By utilizing a pooling solution, it allows multiple users to combine their stakes, making staking more accessible and beneficial for smaller stakeholders.

-This guide will walk you through the fundamentals of staking on Ethereum using the Chorus One SDK.

 ## Understanding Key Concepts